-The School of Architecture and Design has a variety of summer study abroad programs, including studio trips, collaborative programs, and exchanges with other institutions.
+The School of Architecture and Design has a variety of summer study abroad programs, and also offers studio trips, design workshops, collaborative programs, and exchanges with other institutions.
 These programs are offered under the direction of one or more full-time faculty members.
-The school offers one to three diverse programs each summer depending upon student interest and faculty availability.
-Thus far, New York Institute of Technology has offered programs in China, France, Italy, Germany, Spain, Greece, Turkey, Egypt, the Netherlands, Israel, Finland, and India.
+The school offers one to three of these diverse study abroad programs each summer depending upon student interest and faculty availability.
+Thus far, New York Institute of Technology has offered programs in Japan, China, France, Italy, Germany, Spain, Greece, Turkey, Egypt, the Netherlands, Israel, Finland, and India.
 These programs put students and faculty in contact with international students and architects while immersed in another culture, enabling them to understand firsthand the range, diversity, and power of living architecture as individual buildings or as entire cities and spaces.
 Summer study abroad course credits can be applied to a student's specific curriculum and field of study.
 The summer programs are open to students enrolled in any degree program offered by the School of Architecture and Design.